briggySmalls/blog/content/posts/detector-dag/power-detection.md

 [pin numbering system]: https://pinout.xyz/#

 I manually read the pin a few times and whilst knocking it about found the voltage seemed to be floating: sometimes it was high, and sometimes low.
-Going _really_ spare I got my multimeter out and confirmed it.
+Going _really_ spare I got my multi-meter out and confirmed it.

 I studied the owners manual, written in Chinese, pouring over the same wiring schematic I'd found in